Gren-95/datatypes-db-vikk/README.md

 - A vehicle can be used for multiple orders.
 - An order can receive multiple pieces of client feedback and ratings.
 - An order can have a defined route.
+- A vehicle make can have multiple models associated with it.
+- Each vehicle now references a make and a model through foreign keys, improving data integrity and organization.

 ## Usage